heldr/grunt-smushit/README.md

 [Grunt][grunt] task to remove unecessary bytes of PNG and JPG, it uses [node-smushit][node-smushit]

 > Smush.it uses optimization techniques specific to image format to remove unnecessary bytes from image files.
 It is a "lossless" tool, which means it optimizes the images without changing their look or visual quality.
-After Smush.it runs on a web page it reports how many bytes would be saved by optimizing the page's images and provides a downloadable zip file with the minimized image files.

 [Read more]: http://www.smushit.com/ysmush.it/